btmxh/nrs/specification.md

 ### Legacy/Future/Reputation score (intended for NRS1.1)

-A lot of anime with high score has a bad legacy/reputation.
+A lot of anime with high score has a bad legacy/reputation, most notably Love Live Nijigaku.
 Meanwhile, there are a lot of underrated animes with good legacy/reputation.
 A "reputation" of an entry is defined to be the feeling of me for it in a relatively long time after watching/reading/etc. it.

 Its weight is not specified (WIP), but it will be ranged from 0.01 to 0.05 due to the lack of standard and a rule.
 Its range is 0-10.